caseploeg/factorio-cli/README.md

 # factorio-cli
-automation, rockets, and wizardy
+automation, rockets, and wizardry

+turn based factorio for the command line. build a rocket u win.

 ## project goals:
 - simulate factory automation
-- build a powerful CLI to interact with the system
+- build a powerful CLI to run the factory
 - write cool software on top of the simulation,
     - bots
     - visualization